AdobeDocs/journey-optimizer-learn.en/help/_includes/snippets.md

 >[!AVAILABILITY]
 >
 >This capability is currently in beta version and only available to beta customers.
 To join the beta program, contact Adobe Customer Care.

+## Platform Video - Policies (#platform-video)

+>>[!NOTE]
+>
+>The video demonstrates this feature in the Adobe Experience Platform user interface.
+The same functionality is available in Journey Optimizer in the DATA MANAGEMENT and PRIVACY sections in the left navigation.